ThemeBoy/SportsPress/readme.txt

 = SportsPress Pro =

 Looking for more advanced sports functionality?
-Upgrade to [SportsPress Pro](http://sportspresspro.com/pricing/) to get access to more advanced features to your club website.
+Upgrade to [SportsPress Pro](http://sportspresspro.com/pricing/) to get access to more advanced features for your club website.

 = Available Languages =
 * English – English ( en_US )